mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 > [...] information written to files ending in .txt, .log, or .htm that are stored in the /LogFiles directory (d:/home/logfiles) is streamed by App Service.

-Another finding is that the settings configured in the App Service logs blade are persisted in a JSON file on the App Service file system, more specifically in the `%HOME%\site\diagnostics\settings.json` file for a Windows App Service.
-This file is loaded [in a separate configuration object](https://github.com/dotnet/extensions/blob/3dc5e9a24865ab84fce6fc078fce4bd7cfcab5c7/src/Logging/Logging.AzureAppServices/src/SiteConfigurationProvider.cs).
+Another finding is that the settings configured in the App Service logs blade are persisted in a JSON file on the App Service file system, more specifically in the `%HOME%\site\diagnostics\settings.json` file for a Windows App Service, which is loaded [in a separate configuration object](https://github.com/dotnet/extensions/blob/3dc5e9a24865ab84fce6fc078fce4bd7cfcab5c7/src/Logging/Logging.AzureAppServices/src/SiteConfigurationProvider.cs).
-It's worth noting that reload is supported, indicating that logging settings can be updated and picked up by the app without requiring a restart, which is definitely a good thing.
+It's worth noting that reload is enabled, indicating that logging settings can be updated and picked up by the app without requiring a restart, which is definitely a good thing.

 Here's what the structure of this file looks like: